 A 6’x8’ slow hay feeder for up to 8 horses at a time.

 Slow feeding is the healthiest way to feed hay to horses.
 By recreating natural grazing habits, slow feeding provides a steady stream of fibrous nutrition, critical for maintaining the health of equine digestive tracts.
 Plus, the right slow hay feeder can reduce feed costs drastically by cutting hay waste to almost zero.

 To reduce hay waste and protect horses from potential mold exposure, our horse hay slow feeders come standard with a 29-gauge metal roof to shield half-eaten bales from the rain.
 8 drain holes remove any moisture that does make its way into the trough.
-The SF series is designed to be the best large bale slow hay feeder pays for itself with hay savings, usually within 24 months.
+The SF series slow hay feeder pays for itself with hay savings, usually within 24 months.

 All the slow hay feeders for sale from Farmco are created to be durable.
 Each feeder is built with reinforced heavy-duty 12 gauge steel and coated with a two-part polyurethane paint in Hunter Green.
 Paint is applied electrostatically to ensure an even finish.